ServitorXur/BOAstats/README.md

-# BOAstats
+# Everything Marching
-This is for stats for all BOA scores ever
+This is for stats for all Marching scores ever